RPLaine/openweather/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The application loads showings all the cities and their information right away.
+The application loads showing all the cities and their information right away.

 ![Alt Image text](/img/main.png?raw=true "Optional Title")